 Reasonable Alternative Proposed Impact on the Sustainability Appraisal New Information 1.
 A Historic Environment Appraisal (HEA) has been undertaken which seeks to bring together information about the historic environment.
 It assesses the significance and harm of potential development and suggests mitigation where appropriate.
 The HEA identifies there are many listed buildings in the centre of Bow and the village also has a conservation area which was not previously noted in the SA.
 However it states that these are some distance from the site which is unlikely to impact upon them.
-No change to the SA.
 Changes to the Plan